Improving Brain Tumour Care surveys share your experiences and help create change

 Researchers have learned how to make antibodies that detect specific substances, known as ‘markers’, on the surface of some tumour cells.
 When many exact copies of that antibody are made, they are called Monoclonal Antibodies (MABs).

-How does it work?
+How does Avastin work?

 Bevacizumab works by attaching itself to markers on the tumour cells’ surface and blocking signals that help the cells to grow or divide.

-Is bevacizumab effective for brain tumours?
+Does Avastin work for brain tumours?

-Recurrent Glioblastomas
+Recurrent glioblastomas

 This led to accelerated approval of the drug in the USA.
 However, in Europe it was felt that this shrinking could be due to bevacizumab’s effect of reducing swelling in and around the tumour rather than shrinking the tumour itself.
 As a result, Europe (including the UK) have not authorised it for treatment of brain tumours.